Characters: It's Always Sunny in Philadelphia

 - Cloudcuckoolander: Becomes this the more depraved he gets.
-He participates in some of Charlie's weird activities; some involving bridges, boiling denim, among many other things.
+He participates in some of Charlie's weird activities involving bridges, boiling denim, and many other things.

 - Dirty Old Man: He's the oldest member of the gang.
 He also hires prostitutes and has a food fetish.